fjagwitz/Graylog-Cookbooks/01_Installation/README.md

 **/opt/opensearch** _(must be owned by the user:group with the id 1000)_:

 - **datanode[1-3]**: these folders contain the Opensearch Data.
 You can mount any remote storage to that folder.

-## Configure Nginx

-Nginx certificates are stored in the Ubuntu machine under ```/opt/graylog/nginx/ssl``` and can be replaced:

-the easy way:

-- store your certificates under /opt/graylog/nginx/ssl
-- rename your own certificate to cert.crt and cert.key

-the flexible way:

-- store your certificates under /opt/graylog/nginx/ssl
-- change the corresponding settings in /opt/graylog/nginx/http.conf